 Midland to Host Podcast Set It Straight Exploring Country Music's Myths and Legends

-Garth Brooks will be interviewed on the Amazon Originals podcast's first episode Aug.
-24
+Garth Brooks will be interviewed on the Amazon Music original podcast's first episode Aug.
+25

 Midland: Country stars and podcast hosts!

-Country trio Midland will be hosting their own Amazon Original podcast titled Set It Straight: Myths and Legends starting Aug.
-24, with the group members diving into country music's myths and legends and featuring interviews with top-notch country stars.
+Country trio Midland will be hosting their own Amazon Music original podcast titled Set It Straight: Myths and Legends starting Aug.
+25, with the group members diving into country music's myths and legends and featuring interviews with top-notch country stars.
 (PEOPLE has an exclusive listen to the podcast's trailer.)

 "Set It Straight: Myths and Legends is a chance for us to dive into the fascinating folklore and fables in and around country music and gives us an excuse to hang and informally chat with some of our biggest musical and artistic heroes," the group's frontman Mark Wystrach said in a press release.